Learn about the Myers Briggs Type Instrument – MBTI Personality Test

 Understanding why people behave in certain ways can help team members appreciate personality differences in others and work with them rather than fight them and be frustrated.
 Having greater self awareness of your own personality preferences allows you to modify your approach when interacting with others in your team.
 This increases your chances of communicating more effectively and can lead to lower levels of frustration and conflict.

-At work, the Myers Briggs personality assessment tool can be useful in:
+At work, the Myers Briggs personality test can be useful in:

 - Personal Development and Self-Awareness